 Sometimes the “Best” Place to Live Is Also the Best Place to Do Business

-- Current data on workforce
+- Provide current data on workforce

-- Information on required permits and licenses
+- Provide information on required permits and licenses

 - Facilitate meetings with City of Irvine departments

 For more information contact Greater Irvine Chamber Economic Development Vice President Linda DiMario at firstname.lastname@example.org or call: 949-660-9112.

 Irvine is home to the University of California, Irvine - ranked one of the best colleges in the United States - and fifteen other colleges.
 This concentration of education opportunities attracts the best and the brightest from the U.S. and around the world giving Irvine a competitive edge in attracting and retaining top talent in disciplines that support our top industry sectors: life sciences, hard and soft technology, digital arts and media entertainment, aerospace and advanced manufacturing.

 Lifesciences is at the core of our economic strength.
 So, it is to be expected that Irvine would also be the home of world class medical facilities like Hoag Hospital, Kaiser Permanente Medical Care, UCI Medical Center, Hoag Memorial Hospital and Children’s Hospital of Orange County.